Animals in Residence

 Keeping, raising, or using live feed of any kind (crickets, mice, etc.) is strictly prohibited.

-Bathing animals in any sink, shower or tub located in University Residences is prohibited.
+Bathing animals in any sink, shower or tub located in University Residences is prohibited (except in designated spaces).

 In the event of roommate conflict, required moves will be based upon the standard policy of using Housing Priority Date to determine who will be moved.